 A typical ice session can have anywhere from 10 to 30 officials in attendance and the ice gets crowded very quickly.
 Chances are that officials will start goofing off if they aren’t occupied, especially when it comes to younger officials.
-This isn’t because they’re disinterested per se, but because they’re out on the ice with their friends and that’s what kids do; the same thing happens in hockey practices or classrooms.
-The good news is that there are simple ways to counteract this and make sure your session is paced to within an inch of its life.
+This isn’t because they’re disinterested per se, but because they’re out on the ice with their friends and that’s what kids do.
+The same phenomenon occurs in hockey practices and classrooms.
+The good news is that there are simple ways to counteract this and make sure our sessions are paced to within an inch of its life.

-a) Explain the drills to the officials in the room before the ice session (See Tip #4) – minimize the amount of ice time spent talking, wherever possible.
+a) Explain the drills to the officials in the room before the ice session (See #4) to minimize the amount of ice time officials have to spend listening.

 b) Split the officials up into smaller groups – most drills can be done at both ends of the ice.
 This decreases the amount of time officials spend standing in line waiting for their turn.